timunie/Ava-ApiTests/website/docs/P_Avalonia_Controls_Primitives_Popup_DependencyResolver.md

 #### Property Value
-<a href="T_Avalonia_IAvaloniaDependencyResolver">IAvaloniaDependencyResolver</a>This property allows a client to customize the behaviour of the popup by injecting a specialized dependency resolver into the <a href="T_Avalonia_Controls_Primitives_PopupRoot">PopupRoot</a>'s constructor.
+IAvaloniaDependencyResolverThis property allows a client to customize the behaviour of the popup by injecting a specialized dependency resolver into the <a href="T_Avalonia_Controls_Primitives_PopupRoot">PopupRoot</a>'s constructor.

 ## See Also